 4.11 In addition to the requirements set out in paragraphs 4.4 to 4.10, the system shall also be planned such that:

-4.11.1 operational switching or infrequent operational switching shall not cause unacceptable voltage conditions,
+4.11.1 operational switching or infrequent operational switching shall not cause unacceptable voltage conditions.

 4.12 Transmission circuits comprising the supergrid part of the MITS shall not exceed the circuit complexity limit defined in paragraphs B.3 to B.7 of Appendix B.